-What is Azure Arc-enabled Kubernetes (Preview)
+What is Azure Arc enabled Kubernetes Preview?

 azure-arc and are standard Kubernetes deployments.
 The agents are responsible for connectivity to Azure, collecting Azure Arc logs and metrics, and watching for configuration requests.

-Azure Arc enabled Kubernetes supports the following scenarios:
+Azure Arc enabled Kubernetes supports these scenarios:

-Use Azure Monitor for containers to view and monitor your clusters
+Use Azure Monitor for containers to view and monitor your clusters.

-Apply policies using Azure Policy for Kubernetes
+Apply policies by using Azure Policy for Kubernetes.

 - East US

 Frequently Asked Questions

 What is the difference between Azure Arc enabled Kubernetes and Azure Kubernetes Service (AKS)?

 Azure Kubernetes Service (AKS) is the managed Kubernetes offering by Azure.
 AKS makes it simple to deploy a managed Kubernetes cluster in Azure.
 AKS reduces the complexity and operational overhead of managing Kubernetes by offloading much of that responsibility to Azure.
 The Kubernetes masters are managed by Azure.
 You only manage and maintain the agent nodes.